 "High Headed" design;

-Nicholas Carolan tells us that it was then owned by William Kearney, who acquired it at an auction in Ardee, Co.
+Nicholas Carolan (‘Two Irish harps in County Dublin’, Ceol VII, December 1984) first drew attention to this harp in 1984.
+He tells us that it was then owned by William Kearney, who acquired it at an auction in Ardee, Co.
 Louth, in 1975, where it had come from a local country house.
 According to Mike Billinge (wirestrungharp.com, retrieved Jan 2011), the harp was again auctioned in 1999 after the death of Kearney.

 The Irish Times, 20th November 1999, reports on the forthcoming sale of Kearney's collection and mentions “two harps, lots 199 and 201 respectively, which, although from different centuries - 18th and 19th - have the same estimate of £2,000-£3,000 each.”.
 An Adams catalogue lists Lot 199: “An 18th century Irish harp, the case decorated with scrolls, having a large open sound box, 55in high.
 William Kearney Collection”.
 The Irish Times, 27th November 1999 reports the sale of an 18th century Irish harp from Kearney’s collection on November 24th, 1999, at James Adams Salerooms, at a price of £4000.